railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Having manufactured the intermediate product CPU_GEN, Open ERP then automatically proposes the manufacture of the computer PC2 using the order created earlier.
-So return to the menu for production orders to start :menuselection:`Manufacturing --> Production Orders --> Production Orders to start`.
+So return to the menu for production orders to start :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders`.

-You'll find computer PC2 which has been sold to the customer, as shown in the figure :ref:`fig-mrpprdlis`.
+You will find computer PC2 which has been sold to the customer, as shown in the figure :ref:`fig-mrpprdlis`.

 .. _fig-mrpprdlis: